tehtea/PineapplePopTarts/SocialMediaUpdater/README.md

 Contains the unit tests for the subsystem.
 The unit testing framework used is `Mocha`.

 ## Directions
-To run this, run `npm install` to install all dependencies first, then run `node tweeter` to post a sample tweet and `node facebookPoster` to post a sample post on the page.
+To run this, run `npm install` to install all dependencies first.

 To run the unit tests, run `npm test`.